 Cedar Lake (Kenilworth) Channel and Works Progress Administration (WPA) in Minneapolis

-Shoring for bridge pier construction is being installed and piling is underway.
-Individuals using the waterway between Lake of the Isles and Cedar Lake will encounter intermittent closures lasting approximately 20 minutes during construction activity for approximately three weeks.
-A full closure of the Cedar Lake Channel is expected later this summer; a 14-day advanced notification will be provided prior to a full closure.
+Pier construction and piling for the new freight bridge is ongoing, crews are currently working on the north abutment.
+Some piling work will occur south of channel for retaining walls.
+Individuals using the waterway between Lake of the Isles and Cedar Lake may encounter intermittent closures lasting approximately 20 minutes during construction activity.
+A full closure of the Cedar Lake Channel is expected later this Fall or Winter; a 14-day advanced notification will be provided prior to a full closure.
+A short video highlighting preservation efforts can be found on the project website: swlrt.org.

 Glenwood Avenue in Minneapolis

-The closure of Glenwood Avenue between Lyndale Avenue North and 11th Street North began on July 15, 2019 and will last approximately two years.
+The closure of Glenwood Avenue between Lyndale Avenue North and 11th Street North began on July 15, 2019 and is anticipated to last approximately two years.
 Local access to businesses will be maintained.
 Generally, vehicle detours will use Lyndale Avenue, Olson Memorial Highway and 7th/10th Streets.
-The pedestrian detour will utilize Border Avenue, Holden Street and Royalston Avenue sidewalks.
-See detour map here.
+The pedestrian detour continues to utilize Border Avenue, Holden Street and Royalston Avenue sidewalks.
+See all detour maps here.
+Utility work, retaining wall installation and freight track preparation continues.